JehanneH/jungle-rails/README.md

 ## Bug Fixes
 <b>Missing Admin Security</b>: User must enter HTTP auth login/password to access admin functionality

-<b>Checking out with Empty Cart</b>: If visitor goes to the cart when cart is empty, a message is displayed indicating that there are no items in the cart
+<b>Checking out with Empty Cart</b>: If visitor goes to the cart when cart is empty, a message is displayed indicating that there are no items in the cart.
+Visitor is prompted to keep shopping with link to products page

 ## Testing
 - RSpec